pencer-io/pencer-io.github.io/_posts/2020-06-06-ctf-thm-wonderland.md

 Capabilities is a well known attack vector.
 [GTFOBins](https://gtfobins.github.io/gtfobins/) has lots of really good information about the many UNIX/Linux binaries that can be abused.
 [This](https://gtfobins.github.io/gtfobins/perl) section talks about Perl and what you can do with CAP_SETUID being set.

-From that article iI took this command:
+From that article I took this command:

 ```text
 ./perl -e 'use POSIX qw(setuid); POSIX::setuid(0); exec "/bin/sh";'